Man pleads not guilty to NYC subway push of transgender woman

-NEW YORK, June 16 (Reuters) - A 32-year-old man accused of pushing a transgender woman onto New York subway tracks pleaded not guilty on Tuesday to attempted murder and attempted assault charges, prosecutors said.
+NEW YORK (Reuters) - A 32-year-old man accused of pushing a transgender woman onto New York subway tracks pleaded not guilty on Tuesday to attempted murder and attempted assault charges, prosecutors said.

 The woman was treated and released from a local hospital following the incident, which police investigated as a hate crime.